 4. They look different.

-The Airpods aesthetic takes some adjusting to, not so much from the wearer but more from those crossing paths with the wearer.
+The Airpods aesthetic takes some adjusting to, not so much from the person wearing Airpods, but, more from those crossing paths with the wearer.
 People simply don’t know how to take in the unique design.
-Speaking personally, when I had the Airpods in place I would walk around outside and observe that most people didn’t notice them.
+Speaking personally, when I had the Airpods in place, I would walk around outside and observe that most people didn’t notice them.
 However, the people who did notice them were frequently doing double takes.
-In other words the Airpods will commonly elicit a look of confusion because of that singular, magic floating ear gadget aesthetic.
+In other words, as a guy wearing Airpods, I noticed I commonly elicited a look of confusion because of that singular, magic floating ear gadget aesthetic.

-On the other hand, Elvis once shook his hips on television and half the world was up in arms over it, meaning some things just take a little getting used to.
-For now, there are a lot of consumers uncertain as to whether they like or loathe the look of the Airpods, but I think once more people are sporting them, the less strange they will seem.
+On the other hand, Elvis once shook his hips on television, and half the world was up in arms over it, meaning some things just take a little getting used to.
+For now, there are a lot of consumers uncertain as to whether they like or loathe the look of the Airpods, but I think once more people are sporting them, and enjoying their benefits, Airpods fashion will have arrived, and the less strange they will seem.

-From the perspective of comfort and practically, the Airpods surpassed my every expectation.
+From the perspective of comfort and practicality, the Airpods surpassed my every expectation.
 They were light, steady, optimal, comfortable and downright liberating.
-Syncing them with my smartphone was painless and the battery life was reliable.
+Further, the Airpods price is reasonable, and syncing them with my smartphone was painless and the battery life was reliable.
 In other words, I was pleasantly surprised by how much I enjoyed using the Airpods and overall it’s a great product.
-The only lingering hiccup were the confused stares I kept getting from strangers.
+The only lingering hiccup was the confused stares I kept getting from strangers.
 Yes, the Airpods look a little funny, and time will tell if they look too funny to endure.
-Regardless, I will keep using my airpods, as they are the most practical, comfortable and intelligent earbuds I’ve ever worn.
+I believe with more people wearing Airpods, they will become the norm.
+Regardless, I will keep using my Apple Airpods, as they are the most practical, comfortable, and intelligent earbuds I’ve ever worn.